websoftid/wordpress-patched/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * **SEO Settings Backup** - create a backup of your AIOSEO settings.
 * **Advanced SEO Import** / Export - easily import / export AIOSEO settings from one site to another.
 * **Redirection Importer** - import your SEO redirects from the Redirection plugin with our SEO migration wizard.
-* **Simple 301 Redirects Importer** - import your SEO redirects from Simple 301 redirets with our SEO migration wizard.
+* **Simple 301 Redirects Importer** - import your SEO redirects from Simple 301 redirects with our SEO migration wizard.
 * **Safe Redirection Manager** - easily import SEO redirects from safe redirect manager with our SEO migration wizard.
 * **301 Redirects** - easily import SEO redirects from 301 Redirects with our SEO migration wizard.
 * **CSV Sitemap Import** - import additional pages to your xml sitemaps using CSV.